ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/content-consumption-pipeline.md

 ---
-date: 2023-06-23
+date: 2023-06-25
 description: There's an overwhelming amount of information on the internet.
 I'll share my strategies for curating a personalised content stream and optimising your internet experience.
+We will touch on RSS servers and clients, read-it-later apps, note extraction, and how they fit together.
 tag: Productivity, InformationManagement
 title: "My Content Consumption Pipeline: Efficient Information Management"
 ---